 We get enough sodium from the salt we use in our food.
 Sodium helps to maintain a healthy environment for cells.
 It is better to keep sodium intake lower because excessive of this may increase the blood pressure.
 When purchasing canned fruits, vegetables, soup, or pasta, it is better to pick the ones that do not have any added sodium or have low-sodium.

 Vitamins have different biochemical functions.
 Vitamin A contributes to the health of eyes and is very important for children.
 Common sources of Vitamin A are yellow pumpkins, fruits, carrots, orange, leafy vegetables (like Spinach), and squash.

 There are many different types of Vitamin B, deficiencies of which may cause beriberi, rash, anemia, and mouth diseases including glossitis.
 Good sources of B vitamins are oatmeal, meat, fish, vegetables, avocados, brown rice, potatoes, eggs, dairy products, bananas, liver, and tree nuts.

 Deficiency of Vitamin C may cause scurvy.
-Many fruits, vegetables, and liver are rich sources of Vitamin C. Some high vitamin C sources that Dear Son likes are banana, blueberries, broccoli, carrot, cherries, corn, cucumber, green beans, grape, mango, pear, peaches, plums, and watermelon.
+Many fruits, vegetables, and liver are rich sources of Vitamin C. Some high vitamin C sources that Dear Son likes are bananas, blueberries, broccoli, carrot, cherries, corn, cucumber, green beans, grape, mango, pear, peaches, plums, and watermelon.

 Vitamin D-rich sources are fish, eggs, liver, and mushrooms.
-Vitamin D helps maintain calcium absorption.
+Vitamin D helps to maintain calcium absorption.
 Other than food sources, Vitamin D can be obtained from the sun.